Last Updated on September 20, 2023

 You will likely bleed profusely when getting your tattoo if you’ve had enough alcohol to thin your blood.
 Your artist will take longer to complete their job if there is a lot of bleeding since they will need to stop frequently to clean the blood away.

-If the severe bleeding slows the artist down too much, they could ask you to come back at a later time to finish the work.
+If the severe bleeding slows the artist down too much.
+They could ask you to come back at a later time to finish the work.

 Consuming Alcohol After A Tattoo

-The healing process might be significantly slowed down if you start drinking right away after having a tattoo.
+The healing process might be significantly slowing down if you start drinking right away after having a tattoo.
 The ability of your body to scab the wound and start the right recovery process is crucial.

 You need to take care of the open wound for a longer amount of time than you would if you avoided alcohol soon after receiving your new tattoo since drinking alcohol (and thinned blood) will slow down this process.

 Moreover, after receiving a tattoo, blood and plasma commonly seep for 48 hours.
 However, drinking alcohol will speed up bleeding since it thins the blood.
 A lot of bleeding might result in more serious issues.
-Your clothing and bed linens could also get stained.
+Your clothing and bed linens could also get stain.

 A lot of bleeding will put off scabbing, which can hinder healing.
 Your wound is also susceptible to infections during this period.

-Drinking immediately after a tattoo might also be harmful since anything could happen, such as losing your balance, tripping, and falling, which could scar your tattoo, which is the last thing you want.
+Drinking immediately after a tattoo might also be harmful since anything could happen.
+Such as losing your balance, tripping, and falling, which could scar your tattoo, which is the last thing you want.
 Avoid drinking alcohol 48 hours before and 72 hours after having a tattoo to be on the safe side.